lmfit/lmfit-py/doc/fitting.rst

 .. function:: fit_report(result, modelpars=None, show_correl=True, min_correl=0.1)

-   generate and return text of report of best-fit values, uncertainties, and correlations from fit.
+   Generate and return text of report of best-fit values, uncertainties, and correlations from fit.

    :param result:       :class:`MinimizerResult` object as returned by :func:`minimize`.
    :param modelpars:    Parameters with "Known Values" (optional, default None)
-   :param show_correl:  whether to show list of sorted correlations [``True``]
+   :param show_correl:  Whether to show list of sorted correlations [``True``]
-   :param min_correl:   smallest correlation absolute value to show [0.1]
+   :param min_correl:   Smallest correlation absolute value to show [0.1]

    If the first argument is a :class:`Parameters` object, goodness-of-fit statistics will not be included.

 .. function:: report_fit(result, modelpars=None, show_correl=True, min_correl=0.1)

-   print text of report from :func:`fit_report`.
+   Print text of report from :func:`fit_report`.

 An example fit with report would be